Yomguithereal/talisman/tokenizers/syllables.md

 import {createTokenizer} from 'talisman/tokenizers/syllables/sonoripy';

-// Here is the shape of a sonority hierarchy object: const customHierarchy = {
+// Here is the shape of a sonority hierarchy object:
+// Note that the following is only an example const customHierarchy = [
-  vowels: 'aeiouy',
+  'aeiouy',     // vowels
-  approximates: '',
-  nasals: 'lmnrw',
+  'lmnrw',      // nasals
-  fricatives: 'zvsf',
+  'zvsf',       // fricatives
-  affricates: '',
-  stops: 'bcdgtkpqxhj'
+  'bcdgtkpqxhj' // stops
-};
+];

 const customTokenizer = createTokenizer({hierarchy: customHierarchy});